Snow, ice and fog cause chaos on roads and railways

 Several rail lines are closed, with Southeastern issuing a “do not travel” alert to passengers.

-There was also major disruption to services run by Greater Anglia, South Western Railway and Southern.
+There is also major disruption to services run by Greater Anglia, South Western Railway and Southern.

+There are minor and severe delays to London Underground trains, with all but the Waterloo & City line, Elizabeth line, and DLR affected.

+Several parts of the network was suspended, including: the Northern line between High Barnet and Finchley Central.

 Four children were taken to hospital in a critical condition after being rescued from a lake in Solihull in the West Midlands on Sunday afternoon after falling through ice.